jvanderveken-ordina/ordina-jworks.github.io/_posts/2018-10-26-Liquor-Ticker.md

 # Liquor Ticker

 Liquor Ticker is a new awesome Alcohol Sensor that reveals your alcohol level beautifully on your screen.
-Just blow on the sensor and you'll see the beer flowing, the more you drank the more beer flows.
+Just blow on the sensor and you'll see the beer flowing, the more you drank, the more beer flows.

 The app indicates whether you are safe to drive or not by showing your alcohol level, a green or red color and multiple categories: Safe, Alarm and Positive.
 - Safe meaning you are safe to drive, you barely drank any alcohol.